michaeltreat/Windows-Subsystem-For-Linux-Setup-Guide/readmes/06_final_steps.md

 Up until this point we have mostly talked about installing programs and software, but we haven't talked much about the actual development workflow.

-Fortunatly, it is acutally rather simple.
-Unlike our practice with trying to exclusively install programs and software on Ubuntu, our files and folders need to live exclusivly on the Windows FS.
+Fortunately, it is actually rather simple.
+Unlike our practice with trying to exclusively install programs and software on Ubuntu, our files and folders need to live exclusively on the Windows FS.

 Remembering back to the rules about reading and writing, can you think of why we have to keep our working files on the Windows FS?
 It's because Windows and Windows Apps can only read and write Windows files, and VSCode will be making our changes.
 If you stored our files on Ubuntu, VSCode would be pretty much useless as it would not be able to save any changes.

 The other benefit here is that Ubuntu and all of the software you install on it CAN read and write Windows files, so it has no problems with it being on the Windows FS.

-If you remember back to when we setup our .profile on Ubuntu, the very last line said `cd~`.
+If you remember back to when we setup our .profile on Ubuntu, the very last line said `cdwr`.
 This was so we can always start directly in the Windows FS, at our user's root, or start directly into a Development folder that holds all of your work.
 This is because that is where you will be doing 99% of your work.

 In summary, you should install all programs on the Ubuntu FS, but keep all of you project files on the Windows FS.